Quick Details

 Wilderness and warriors…

-Leaving this historic Highland town behind, we’ll head further north to the ‘geographical centre of Scotland’ and of the gateways to the Highlands, Pitlochry, for a quick stop and bite to eat.
-Perched on the edge of the River Tummel, Pitlochry is home to one of the smallest distilleries in Scotland, Edradour.
-Leaving this beautiful town, we’ll once again head north on our journey, taking us through the breathtaking Drumochter Pass.
+Leaving Edinburgh behind on this magical, historic two-day tour, we’ll head north to Pitlochry, for a quick stop and bite to eat.
+Perched on the edge of the River Tummel, Pitlochry is a beautiful town, after a short stop here, we’ll once again head north on our journey, taking us through the breath-taking Drumochter Pass.
 Skirting the stunning peaks of the Cairngorm National Park, you’ll pass the home of five of the UK’s highest mountains.

 Through the mountains to Culloden…